-Leaving a job you love is not easy.
+It is not easy to quit a job you love.
 Even with a new dream job in-hand, cutting the cord that connects you to a place you have become part of can be one of the most difficult challenges you ever face in your career.
 While there is no surefire method, the steps below reflect lessons from the experience of those who have been successful in so doing.

 To quit, follow the steps below in order and precisely.
 Make sure first, though, that you have really decided to quit and that it is not just a ploy to get your employer to talk you in to staying and giving you a raise.
 If you want an offer to stay (even though when you announce and then decide to stay it is likely that management will from then on question your loyalty and motives which may be a fatal blow to a thriving upward progression) then this is not the method to follow.

 - Be loyal first to yourself Your loyalty is to you, not to your employer or your colleagues, no matter how much they have done for you up to now.
 Almost everyone thinks their own departure will be more catastrophic for their organization, its employees, and its customers than it will really be.
 Any one of us in virtually any position leaves a hole upon departure about the size of the hole left in a pitcher of water when a clenched fist is pulled out from it.